 3. Customer Service

-When you realise the fact that your customers are trying to talk to you on twitter already then you get the lightbulb moment I’ve seen so many times and you realise that you need to get your act together and give twitter the attention it deserves.
+When you realize the fact that your customers are trying to talk to you on Twitter already then you get the lightbulb moment I’ve seen so many times and you realize that you need to get your act together and give twitter the attention it deserves.

 You want to delight your customers to the point that they become raving fans and your best ambassadors on Twitter, other social channels, and of course in real life too.